aabbtree77/aabbtree77-projects/README.md

 Note: This is a real time rendering pipeline which combines multiple stages and makes sure everything fits into 16ms frames.
 It will save a lot of time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
 The code includes neither ECS, nor physics, which could be a pro.
 One of my goals was also to test the impact of Go's garbage collector in real time rendering.

-OpenGL, Vulkan, or WebGPU?
-Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
+[OpenGL, Vulkan, or WebGPU?](https://www.youtube.com/watch?v=MYi-wpcy0h0&ab_channel=JonathanBlowClips) Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
 RenderDoc is essential, but this is virtually like writing in assembly.
 Reddit votings indicate that Vulkan is still less used than OpenGL, but it already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).
 OpenGL still has a serious advantage due to ["Learn OpenGL"](https://learnopengl.com/).
 Generate Vulkan code with ChatGPT?

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/tensors/)

 Vilnius, 2015 - 2024.

 Verified tensor algebras of Donn G. Shankland (1970).
 Spinors are left as an exercise for the reader ;).
-Feel free to include the PCT transforms, gauge fixing subtleties which even Maxwell had missed, "GR frames/observers", [supersymmetry?](https://arxiv.org/abs/1212.5605) After all this work, all we would have is still just a free wave or a kinematic space.
+Feel free to include the PCT transforms, gauge fixing subtleties, "GR frames/observers", [supersymmetry?](https://arxiv.org/abs/1212.5605) After all this work, all we have is barely a free wave or a "kinematic space".
 We have not added any interactions yet ;).
-Then quantization, S-matrix, and again redo everything: PCT, Lorentz, gauge fixing...
+Quantization, I probably do not even want to know what that means.

 ["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)

 This looks hopeless as theory is no longer compressing anything.
 It is healthier to trace significant events as they appear historically.
-We have endless frameworks, but we do not have many key experiments.
-Also it makes sense to see how Gamow, Sakharov, and maybe even Gribov have made progress.
-Those who were into estimates and balancing between math and physics, rather than "nogo theorems".
+We have endless formalisms, but we do not have many key experiments.
 There must be a way out of this arXiv madness.

 ## [MNIST-0.17 (Python)](https://github.com/aabbtree77/MNIST-0.17)

 Vilnius, 2014 - 2015.

 Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.
 Built my own kriging and Adam Coates et al. features-based "autoML" image recognition system which was sound, but not competitive enough.
 It relied on the block-Choleski inverse of a large covariance matrix which may not fit into 64GB RAM.
-It was hyperparameter-free as I learned in France it was better to estimate the variance parameter in the Gaussian kernel quickly from the input data instead of running the whole gradient ascent on the maximum likelihood.
+It was hyperparameter-free as I learned in France it was better to estimate the variance parameter in the Gaussian kernel crudely from the input data instead of running the whole gradient ascent on the maximum likelihood.
 However, such simple and reliable systems are hard to scale beyond O(100K) vectors.
 It had the error rates inferior to those of the CNNs (85% CIFAR-10 accuracy vs world records reaching over 99%).

 It is such a tragicomedy to observe how GPUs trashed everything we believed in.
 Linear is better than quadratic, polynomial, nonlinear, or multilayer-nonlinear?
-Float64 is vital in numerical analysis?
-All the NIPS champions with fancy SGD theory appendices as if any of this mattered.
+Float64, FFT, Fortran, sparse matrices, numerical analysis?
+The whole statistics and machine learning prior to say 2010.
+Hidden Markov Models, Leo Breiman, Vladimir Vapnik, endless variational nonlinear Bayesian something, NIPS...

-We get a new era which is about the GPU bottleneck analysis, Torch expression compiling, long running platforms with large GPU banks,  experiment planning.
+We get a new era which is about the GPU bottleneck analysis, Torch expression compiling, platforms with large GPU banks, long-running experiment planning.
 Big systems: Lc0, AlphaFold, Stable Diffusion, ChatGPT...
 Big data.
 [Big meaning?](https://youtu.be/gTAghAJcO1o?t=167)

 ## [3D Shape Normalization (Matlab)](https://diglib.eg.org/handle/10.2312/3dor.20141044.009-015)

 PostDoc Chronicles 3: Lugano, 2013-2014.
 My second encounter with quadratically-constrained quadratic cost optimization, where I have mapped the "Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-The lab was interesting in that everybody was forced to learn at least a bit of the "Einsteinian motif" to consider equations on a surface or a graph.
+The lab was interesting in that everybody learned (at least a bit) about the "Einsteinian motif" to consider equations on a surface or a graph.
 We used some tools to clean 3D meshes which was very liberating considering omnipresent Matlab.
 Randolf Schärfig was developing his 3D engine in C++ nearby in the same hall of cubicles.

 I wasted a lot of time trying to apply the MDS-like algorithms on the [Protein Data Bank](https://www.rcsb.org/), coding things in C, thinking of the data set myopically as some low-level filtering problem which supposedly needed scaling.
 Little I knew that at the same time AlphaFold was already being developed...

-We are often just a few steps away from something great.
-In my case, I missed the DNA sequence data (being narrow minded and ignoring chemistry and biology), and also could not overcome the belief that neural net convolutions could work well only on the continuous data.

 ## [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)